Kevin Swayne: Professional career

-With his play in all three leagues, he became the first player in professional football history to play football for 12 consecutive months.

-Arena Football League

 In his first action with the Dragons since 2001, Swayne was welcomed back.
 Unfortunately, after a successful first-week return, Swayne missed the next six games with a hamstring injury.
 In the season finale, however, his presence was felt with two touchdowns in a Dragons win.
 Swayne only played in six games, but still made an impact.
 He was fifth on the team in receiving yardage, and had 23 receptions for 11 touchdowns.
 He passed two important personal milestones on February 19, against the Nashville Kats, scoring both his 100th touchdown and his 500th receiving yard.
 He scored 5 touchdowns, his season high, in this game as well.
-He was named First-team All-Arena in 2001.

 Personal life

 Swayne lives in California.
 He and his wife, Jaime, have two children, Hannah and Ezekiel.

 Swayne is an avid Christian who often talks about how his mother taught him the importance of Jesus in his daily life.